remarcmij/arr-reduce/README.md

 ```
 {
   F: [
     { gender: 'F', name: 'Joyce' },
     { gender: 'F', name: 'Lucy' }
   ],
   M: [
     { gender: 'M', name: 'Jim' },
     { gender: 'M', name: 'Ferdinand' }
   ]
 }
 ```

-The `arr.reduce()` function might like complex at first but once you get the hang of it can be quite useful and reduce the need for `for` loops in your code.
+The `arr.reduce()` function might look complex at first but once you get the hang of it can be quite useful and reduce :smile: the need for `for` loops in your code.